lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## Creating specific support flows

-While common questions can be quickly identified and handled with the addition of a simple FAQ page, common issues requiring personalized support come up a lot as well.
+While common questions can be quickly identified and handled with the addition of a simple FAQ page, common issues requiring personalized support are a bit trickier to generalize.
 In Lunch Money's case, I get a lot of support tickets related to bank syncing.

 Here is a typical interaction: